Martha Reed Mitchell: Florida

 Soon after the Civil War, while visiting Florida, she found a location where health and the pleasures of a home could be combined.
 A tract of land was purchased on the St. Johns River 3 miles from Jacksonville, Florida.
 In an area now known as the San Marco neighborhood of Jacksonville, they established the vast estate of Alexandria as a winter home.
-With her indomitable will and energy, aided by ample means, Mitchell in a few years, converted a sandy area into "a thing of beauty and a joy forever."
+With her will and energy, aided by ample means, Mitchell in a few years, converted a sandy area into "a thing of beauty and a joy forever."
 She brought to perfection the orange, lemon, banana, olive, plum, pear, peach, and apricot, the English walnut, the pecan from Brazil, and the Spanish chestnut.
 Among her rare trees were the camphor and cinnamon from Ceylon and the tea plant from China.
 Her list of bamboos includes the sacred tree of India and five varieties of cane.
 The family of flowers embraced all the well-known varieties of the temperate zone and the tropics.
-Her home showed good taste and care and was distinguished for hospitality.
+Her home was well maintained and frequently used for hosting guests.

 Prominent among her charities in Florida was St. Luke's Hospital, managed by an association of women, of whom Mitchell was the inspiration and head.

 After the death of her husband, April 19, 1887, Mitchell left Milwaukee and located her summer home on the St. Lawrence River, in the vicinity of the Thousand Islands.
 There she lived during the months of July and August.

 In 1888, Mitchell made a permanent move to her Villa Alexandria estate in Florida with her grandson, David.

-As the years past, she became increasingly characterized as of "unsound mind".
+As the years passed, she became increasingly characterized as of "unsound mind".